-• Source: Select the image to be used as the source for generating the rays.

-- From Layer: The layer containing the effect will be used as the source. - From File: Allows you to select an external image file to use as the source. - Center: Defines the origin point from which the rays will radiate.
-Use the control handle on the viewer to visually place the center, or edit the values here to position it numerically. - X: Controls the position from left to right. - Y: Controls the position from top to bottom - Z: Controls the apparent distance of the origin point from the virtual camera, affecting the angle at which the rays approach the viewer. - Threshold: Raising the threshold will limit the rays to the brighter areas of the image, so only tonal values above the selected threshold will be affected. - Light Falloff: Adjusts the length of the rays within the total Distance range.
+- Source: Select the image to be used as the source for generating the rays. - From Layer: The layer containing the effect will be used as the source. - From File: Allows you to select an external image file to use as the source. - Ray orientation: Select the directional property used by the rays. - From a point: Rays are emitted radially from a specific user-defined point.
+The position of the center point can be defined using the center property, which is displayed when this option is selected. - Parallel: Rays are generated in parallel, along a user-defined angle.
+The angle can be defined using the Direction property, which is displayed when this option is selected. - Center: When ray orientation is selected, the center property is used to define the origin point from which the rays will radiate.
+Use the control handle on the viewer to visually place the center, or edit the values here to position it numerically. - Direction: When ray orientation is set to parallel, the direction property is used to define the angle of the rays.
+Drag the wheel to change the angle, or manually enter a specific value, in degrees. - X: Controls the position from left to right. - Y: Controls the position from top to bottom - Z: Controls the apparent distance of the origin point from the virtual camera, affecting the angle at which the rays approach the viewer. - Threshold: Raising the threshold will limit the rays to the brighter areas of the image, so only tonal values above the selected threshold will be affected. - Light Falloff: Adjusts the length of the rays within the total Distance range.
 A value of 100% makes the rays the full Distance length, while lower values shorten the rays. - Distance: Defines the maximum length of the rays created by the effect.
 Higher values create longer rays. - Exposure: Positive values increase the brightness of the rays, negative values decrease their brightness. - Saturation: Increases (positive values) or reduces (negative values) the saturation of the ray tint. - Tint: Select the color with which the rays will be tinted.
 Click the swatch to open a color picker, or use the slider to adjust the transparency of the color selection. - Blend Mode: The blend mode you want to use to mix the color with the original pixels color.
 See blend modes for more information.